grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 [SharedCredentialsProvider](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/#SharedCredentialsProvider)
 provider in the go sdk.
 In short, it will read the aws shared credentials file and find the given profile.
 While `AWS SDK Default` will also find the shared credentials file (on account of the SharedCredentialsProvider being part of the default chain) this option allows you to specify which profile to use without messing with environment variables.
 This option will not do any implicit fallbacks to other providers.
-If the SharedCredentialsProvider fails authentication will fail.
+If the SharedCredentialsProvider fails, then authentication will fail.

 The `Access & secret key` corresponds to the [StaticProvider](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/#StaticProvider) and will use the given access key id and the secret key to authenticate.
-If this provider fails for whatever reason the authentication will fail.
+If this provider fails for whatever reason, then the authentication will fail.
 No implicit fallbacks exist.

 ### AWS credentials file